hexatomic/hexatomic/docs/user/src/usage/graph-editor/console.md

 e #t2 -> #t1 func:nsubj
 ```

-Adds a pointing relation between `#t2` and `#t1` with an annotation named "func" and the value "nsubj."
+This adds a pointing relation between `#t2` and `#t1` with an annotation named "func" and the value "nsubj."

 ![Added pointing relation](addedge-pointing.png)